BIATeam/BIADocs/docs/10-Introduction/30-TryIt/60-CreateYourFirstTeam.md

 ##### RoleId.cs
 1. Go in **'MyCompany.MyFirstProject.Crosscutting.Common\Enum'** folder and open **RoleId.cs** file.
 2. Adapt the enum value of the generated value `CompanyAdmin`.
+3. In case of children team, review the `TeamLeader` created value.
+Delete new generated value if already exists and in use by other teams.
 ##### TeamTypeId.cs
 1. Stay in **'MyCompany.MyFirstProject.Crosscutting.Common\Enum'** folder and open **TeamTypeId.cs** file.
 2. Adapt the enum value of the generated value `Company`.